zentio/custom-integration-rest-example/README.md

 # README #

-This is an example service script for creating a custom integration with [www.zent.io](https://www.zent.io).
+This is an example rest service for creating a custom integration with [www.zent.io](https://www.zent.io).

 ### Installation ###